sherwoodwang/rededup/README.md

 ### Global Options

-- `--repository REPOSITORY_PATH`: Specify the path to the repository directory.
+- `--repository PATH`: Specify the path to the repository directory.
 If not provided, the tool will use the `REDEDUP_REPOSITORY` environment variable or search for a repository starting from the current directory and moving up the directory tree.
-- `--verbose`: Enable verbose output for more detailed information during operations.
+- `--verbose`: Enable verbose output for detailed information during operations.
+- `--log-file PATH`: Path to log file for operation logging.
+If not provided, uses `logging.path` from repository settings or no logging.
+- `--log-level LEVEL`: Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
+Defaults to INFO when `--log-file` is provided.

 ### Commands